 Matt is an experienced and aggressive litigator.
 He helps businesses prepare for and handle complex employment litigation.
 He has handled the full range of employment litigation matters for clients, including FLSA wage and hour collective actions, whistleblower (with a significant amount of whistleblower experience in the highly-regulated railroad and transportation industries), retaliation, discrimination, and wrongful termination.

 Matt is a business partner.
 For many businesses, the best employment litigation is the employment litigation that never happens.
 Litigation, while sometimes unavoidable, is time-consuming and stressful.
-As a business partner, Matt advises his clients—small family companies, large public corporations, and employers in highly regulated industries, with specific experience with energy producers, automobile and truck dealerships, and railroads—on the full range of employment issues to help stop problems that can lead to litigation before they start.
+As a business partner, Matt advises his clients—small family companies, large public corporations, and employers in highly regulated industries, with specific experience with energy producers, retailers such as automobile and truck dealerships, and railroads—on the full range of employment issues to help stop problems that can lead to litigation before they start.
 As an employment counselor, Matt advises on hiring and firing, leaves, discipline, investigations, reductions-in-force, non-competition and non-solicitation agreements, and other complex employment issues under constantly evolving federal and state labor laws.

 Matt is practical.
 He knows the right answer is hardly ever the same for two different businesses.
 He works hard to understand his clients' unique businesses, and understands that a "one size fits one" approach is the best way to meet his clients' needs.